Swival/calibra/docs.md/tasks.md

 skills = ["file-creation", "stdout"]
 ```

-The metadata is available in trial reports and can be useful for post-hoc analysis.
+The metadata is loaded during task discovery but is not currently written to trial reports.

 ## Task discovery

 Calibra discovers tasks by scanning the `tasks_dir` specified in your campaign config.
-The scan is alphabetical, and every subdirectory must be a valid task.
-If any task fails validation, the entire campaign is rejected.
+The scan is alphabetical; files (non-directories) are silently skipped, and every subdirectory must be a valid task.
+If any task fails validation or no tasks are found, the entire campaign is rejected.

 A task is valid when `task.md` exists and is non-empty, `env/` exists and is a directory, and (if present) `verify.sh` is executable.
 You can organize tasks into subdirectories if needed, but the scanner only looks one level deep (direct children of `tasks_dir`).